 “I’m sure our officers would take notice,” said Laconia, New Hampshire Police Capt.
 Allan Graton.
 “But if the nipple were covered, it would not violate the law.”

 Rice agrees with the women that the issue isn’t about nudity — it’s about equality.

 “To have and uphold a law that says men can do something and women can’t, that is fundamentally discriminatory — it’s applying the law unequally to people solely on the basis of sex,” Rice said.
 “And what about people who don’t fit into the gender binary of male or female?
 To spend time arresting and prosecuting women for doing something that is perfectly legal for a man to do is a sad waste of time, money and resources for police, courts and citizens.
 Not that long ago it was also illegal for men to be topless, but now that’s the norm.
 It’s not a safety issue, it’s people clinging to old beliefs.”

-Celebrities Whitney Cummings, Chelcie Lynn and Lizzo all have shared photos of TaTa Tops this year, and Rice said TaTa Tops are becoming key components of the worldwide Free The Nipple movement and National Go Topless Day, which is Aug.
-25. The apparel also has a goal to promote body equality and positivity for LGBT people who don’t necessarily fit into a body type—an issue that’s particularly important to her because she’s a member of the LGBT community, Rice said.
+Celebrities Whitney Cummings, Chelcie Lynn and Lizzo all have shared photos of TaTa Tops this year, and Rice said TaTa Tops are becoming key components of the worldwide Free The Nipple movement.
+The apparel also has a goal to promote body equality and positivity for LGBT people who don’t necessarily fit into a body type—an issue that’s particularly important to her because she’s a member of the LGBT community, Rice said.